bismuth-dev/RebornBuddy.Wiki/src/docs/users/index.md

 4. In Windows Defender, [exclude the entire RebornBuddy folder][defender-exclusion].

     ??? warning "On Anti-Virus Exclusions"
         Please be safe and use critical thinking when excluding things from anti-virus.
 RebornBuddy is probably okay and doesn't trigger [VirusTotal][virus-total], but this is your own informed choice to make.
-In this case, Windows Defender dislikes that RebornBuddy (necessarily) interferes with FF14's memory, so excluding it will save you the pain of `RebornBuddy.exe` being quarantined/deleted every update.
+In this case, Windows Defender dislikes that RebornBuddy (necessarily) interacts with the game's memory, so excluding it will save you the pain of `RebornBuddy.exe` being quarantined/deleted every update.

 5. While fully logged into a character, launch `RebornBuddy.exe`.
 6. Insert your product key and click ++"Login"++: